pseudomuto/protoc-gen-doc/BUILDING.md

 cd protoc-gen-doc
 qmake
 make
-cd examples
-make clean
-make
 ```
-Basically, this installed packages required to build `protoc-gen-doc`, then clone the master git repo (or you can use your own fork) and build from the source.
+Basically, this installed packages required to build `protoc-gen-doc`, then clone
+the master git repo (or you can use your own fork) and build from the source.
 Finally, it generates the doc from example protobuf files.

 In the top-level directory to build the plugin.
 This will produce the plugin
 executable (`protoc-gen-doc`). `PROTOBUF_PREFIX` is the path to where the protobuf